 There are definitely some good and some poor ways of drinking water.
 If you do not follow the below-mentioned practices, your body will, of course, not be in grave danger.
 However, incorporating some healthy drinking habits into your daily routine will help your body absorb water in a healthier way.

 If you want to properly hydrate your body, it is important not to do it all at once.
-Instead of gulping down a lot of water try drinking it slowly throughout the day.
-Your intestines cannot process and absorb limitless amounts of water, which is why drinking a lot in one go will result in wasted water.
+If you decide not to follow the below-mentioned instructions, your body will not be in any kind of grave danger.
+Your intestines cannot process and absorb unlimited quantities of water, so drinking a lot of water at once will result in water just passing through your body and leaving it as an excess.

 2. Add lemon

-Water is already amazing as it is, however, adding lemon juice to it will make it extra special.
+Water is excellent on its own but adding lemon juice will make it even more special.
 Adding lemon to water has various benefits such as improving your digestive system and containing nutrients like vitamin C.

 If you would like to create a healthy new habit, try drinking a glass of warm water with lemon first thing in the morning.
 This will not only speed up your digestion but also support weight loss, improve your skin, prevent kidney stones, etc.